The Best and Worst American Cities For Runners Ranked

 Photo by Sawyer Bengtson on Unsplash

-If you’re looking to sign up for a half marathon, don’t overlook Chicago!
-With a handful of half marathons and numerous other running events hosted here each year, this midwest city has really become a running mecca.
-While Chicago’s brisk winters aren’t for the faint of heart, a number of dedicated runners here still brave the rough weather to get in their winter miles trudging through the snow.
-This goes to show just how seriously runners in Chicago take the sport!
+If you’re looking to sign up for a half marathon, don’t overlook Chicago.
+With a handful of half marathons and numerous other running events hosted here each year, this Midwest city has become a running mecca.
+Chicago’s brisk winters aren’t for the faint of heart, but dedicated runners still brave the rough weather to get in their winter miles.
+That should tell you how seriously runners in Chicago take the sport.

 Notable Mentions: Best Cities for Runners

 The process for selecting the best cities for runners was challenging.
-Here’s a few of the runner’s up on our list and the half marathons we like best near there:
+Here are a few of the runners-up and the half marathons we like best near each:

 The Worst Places for Runners in America

-Now that you know where to run, let’s talk about the places you might want to avoid scheduling your next half marathon in.
-While we’re sure these places are all lovely to live in or visit, the lack of trail access, extreme weather, safety issues, and poor air quality make these destinations less runner-friendly than the rest.
+Now that you know where to run, let’s talk about the places you might want to think twice about for your next half marathon trip.
+While we’re sure each of these is lovely to live in or visit in its own right, the combination of limited trail access, extreme weather, safety issues, and air-quality challenges makes them less runner-friendly than the rest.

 Detroit, Michigan